Lights of Lebanon - Centenary ETEL ADNAN - Donation Claude & France Lemand.

 I first became interested in her leporellos, which I considered to be his most original contribution.
 Etel played a pioneering role in Lebanon and the Arab world with these handwritten, drawn and painted notebooks.
 She said: “I have a passion for the Arab world; we are the region of the three monotheistic religions.
 But religion is not just a theology, it is also a culture, we have an incredible heritage. » She explained “drawing Arabic” more than writing this language that she heard as a child.
 Although she never mastered it or spoke it, she had relearned its writing.
 She says: “In 1964, I discovered in San Francisco these Japanese notebooks which unfold like an accordion, in which Japanese painters combined drawings, texts and poems.
 I immediately imagined that this would be a great alternative to the traditional page format, as if you were writing the river itself.
 The result is a true translation of the original Arabic poem into a visual equivalence.
 This Japanese format of unfolding paper creates a horizontal format that seems infinite and goes beyond the usual framework of painted works.
 This becomes a liberation of text and image. »

-ETEL ADNAN - Donation Claude & France Lemand to the IMA Museum:
+ETEL ADNAN - Donation Claude & France Lemand to the Institut du monde arabe Museum, Paris:

 6 Leporellos with texts: